 Laotian food is very tasty and during your time in Laos, you will be sure to receive some delicious treats.
 Volunteers are provided with three meals per day (breakfast, lunch and dinner).
 Breakfast is self-serve at the accommodation and generally includes tea, coffee, eggs, bread and fruit.
 Lunch and dinner are prepared in the guesthouse restaurant and will often include fresh vegetables, fish or meat, cooked with fresh herbs and spices, and served with plenty of sticky rice!
 Noodles are common at mealtimes too, as are local soups.
 Fresh tropical fruit is plentiful at roadside stalls and there are many street food vendors around Vientiane offering local treats.
-Bottled water is readily available in Laos and volunteers should budget approximately AU$14 per week for this (2 litres per day).
+Bottled water is readily available in Laos and volunteers should budget approximately US$10 per week for this (2 liters per day).

 |Length of program||Program Fee $USD|

 - All programs attract a Registration Fee of US$299 on top of the Program Fee (partially refundable until 60 days before your program start date*).
 A 5% international banking fee is added at point of payment.